Minecraft Architecture: What Architects Can Learn From a Video Game

 Last summer, for RIBA’s Day of Play event, BlockWorks set up a Brutalist Build workshop and competition, in which young players could bring their own laptops and connect to the RIBA Minecraft server, where they were assigned a plot and asked to create a Brutalist-inspired building.
 About 120 young people participated, ranging in age from 12 to mid-20s and representing 22 countries.

-Minecraft is catching on as an educational tool elsewhere, too.
+Minecraft and architecture are catching on as an educational tool elsewhere, too.
 The Chicago Architectural Foundation has offered Minecraft summer camps for students from age 7 through 18, and Zaniac, an after-school education center in Utah, has offered Minecraft architecture classes, as well.
 MinecraftEdu is an officially sanctioned version of the game that is specifically designed for classroom use and adaptability by teachers.
 Lesson plans cover everything from math and history to art; coding; and, yes, architecture.

 “Whilst the architects of today grew up playing with LEGO, I have no doubt the next generation will have played Minecraft,” Delaney says.
 “People have to stop thinking of it as a game.
 It’s a CAD tool, and as such it is the most widely used one in the world.
 We’re looking forward to bridging the gaps between design and reality.”